NCPR/diviner-wp-archive-theme/docs-src/content/documentation.md

 - **Modal**: refers to a pop-up window that appears when you have clicked on an archive item within the browse experience
 - **Types of Fields (that can be configured)**:
    - Taxonomy:
-   - Custom Post Type (CPT): A data type in wordpress for describing a discrete kind of content
+   - Advanced Detail: manages a discrete kind of wordpress content
    - Date:
    - Text:
    - Select